Codyle212/aws-bootcamp-cruddur-2023/journal/week0.md

 2. create a file with all the strings you want to remove, i.e `password.txt`
 3. using `bfg --replace-text 'file://password.txt'`
 4. run `git reflog expire --expire=now --all && git gc --prune=now --aggressiv`
-5. get new version of the repo `git clone -mirror <github-repo.git>
+5. get new version of the repo `git clone --mirror <github-repo.git>